aditharun/correlated-drug-action/README.md

 # Usage and Workflow

-All the code necessary to perform analyses are located within the `scripts` directory.
+All the code necessary to perform analyses are located within the `scripts/` directory.

 To generate Temporal CDA Model results and figures, run the R script `metascript.clintrial.R` which analyzes clinical trials and imputes placebo performance.
 To generate Dose-space CDA Model results and figures, run the R script `metascript.doses.R` which analyzes cell line experiments.

 ### Temporal CDA Model for Clinical Trials

-Run the R script `scripts/clinicaltrial.R` to generate the directory `results.clinical.trial` with estimates for the combination PFS cuurve, bootstrapped 95% confidence intervals, and other summary measures.
+Run the R script `clinicaltrial.R` in `scripts/` to generate the directory `results.clinical.trial` with estimates for the combination PFS cuurve, bootstrapped 95% confidence intervals, and other summary measures.
 Within the script, there are changeable parameters including the number of bootstrap samples, and interpolation frequency.

-To impute a plausible placebo PFS curve for collected clinical trial combinations for which the relevant data is provided (Trial ID's 2, 4, 8, 14), run the R script `scripts/placebo.R`.
+To impute a plausible placebo PFS curve for collected clinical trial combinations for which the relevant data is provided (Trial ID's 2, 4, 8, 14), run the R script `placebo.R` in `scripts/`.

-Subsequently, after running `clinicaltrial.R`, run the R script `scripts/summary_clintrial.R` to generate summary tables with all relevant output parameters.
+Subsequently, after running `clinicaltrial.R`, run the R script `summary_clintrial.R` in `scripts/` to generate summary tables with all relevant output parameters.

 ### Dose-space CDA Model for Cell Lines